shiva-kumar-biru/panel/README.md

 pip install -r requirements.txt
 ```

+### PowerFactory Files:
+1.[practice.pfd](https://github.com/shiva-kumar-biru/panel/edit/main/practice.pfd): This file is the project created in the power factory Tool, make sure to import it into the power factory project folder before running the panel command,so that you can see the results in the Interface.

 --> Please refer to the documentation of each library for further information on usage and features: